Mathew St. Patrick

-Mathew St. Patrick (born March 17, 1969) is an American actor best known for his portrayal of Keith Charles on the HBO drama series Six Feet Under (2001−05).
+Mathew St. Patrick (born March 17, 1968) is an American actor best known for his portrayal of Keith Charles on the HBO drama series Six Feet Under (2001−05).
 Previously, Patrick appeared as Marcus Taggert in General Hospital (1997) and Adrian Sword in All My Children (1998−2000), both soap operas.
-St. Patrick also had a leading role as Detective Kenneth Marjorino in short-lived series Reunion (2005−06).
+St. Patrick also had a leading role as Detective Kenneth Marjorino in the series Reunion (2005−06).
 His film roles include War (2007) and Alien Raiders (2008).

 Early life

 St. Patrick was born and raised in Philadelphia, Pennsylvania, the son of Curtis St. Patrick, a hot dog vendor, and Brenda (née Queen), who taught grade school.
 He was on the varsity track team of Olney High School, but graduated in 1986 from Scotland School for Veterans' Children in Scotland, Pennsylvania, the last remaining school for children of military veterans in the United States.

-After graduating from high school, he lived in New York and then for eight years in Chicago, Illinois, where he worked a wide variety of jobs: delivery salesman for Coca-Cola, at UPS, a furniture store, and for the Union Pacific Railroad.
+After graduating from high school, he lived in New York and then for eight years in the Chicago, Illinois area (Carol Stream, Illinois) where he worked a wide variety of jobs: delivery salesman for Coca-Cola in St. Charles, Illinois, at UPS, a furniture store delivery driver (Zierks Furnishings) in St. Charles, Illinois, driving an 18-wheeled flatbed truck for Quikrete of Chicago, and for the Union Pacific Railroad loading & unloading new cars & trucks at West Chicago Yard.